PatrickBrayPersonal/rendezvous/README.md

 # rendezvous
 DVA Project
-use our public application at https://rendezvous.streamlit.app/
+Users: use our public application at https://rendezvous.streamlit.app/
+# For Developers
 ## Installation
 - Download python 3.7 (I chose this cus we used it for HW1)
 - From the project directory, create environment